Coronavirus (COVID-19)

 Park Highlights

-Bird & Nature Outing: Explore this area with a FREE, guided nature walk offered monthly.
+Bird & Nature Adventures: Explore this area with a FREE, guided nature walk offered monthly.

 The Tenney Locks are owned and operated by Dane County Parks.
 It is open May - October.
 Please see the Dane County website for permit fee information and schedule.

-The John Wall Family Pavilion has free city wifi.
-During elections, this site is a City of Madison polling location and closed to all other activities.
+The John Wall Family Pavilion is used as a City of Madison polling location and during elections is closed to all other activities.

 At this Park